OCR-D/ocrd-website/site/en/workflows.md

 ### Step 17: OCR Evaluation

-In this processing step the output of the OCR can be evaluated.
+In this processing step, the text output of the OCR or post-correction can be evaluated by aligning with ground truth text and measuring the error rates.

 #### Available processors